Mountain, hill and moorland

 Many blanket bogs have been subjected to significant drainage works, where drains or grips were dug at regular intervals across vast areas.
 From both an agricultural and sporting perspective this drainage was not very successful and has increased problems such as water run-off and land erosion.
 It has also damaged important blanket bog habitats and reduced cover of Sphagnum mosses (which are the plants that form peat).

 Wet moorland can be restored by blocking up these drains and re-wetting the peat by placing dams across the grips at regular intervals.
 This will help increase the cover of Sphagnum mosses, providing valuable habitat for insects which in turn provides feed for chicks.

 Other moorland management practices

-Stock feeding provides additional feed to supplement livestock diets and/or to enable livestock to be held on land when it does not have enough available forage.
-This practice may be required in emergencies, such as periods of bad weather, however as it can lead to soil enrichment and localised overgrazing of heather, so should generally be avoided.
-Carefully planned and executed supplementary feeding can, however, be used to help move livestock around.
+Supplementary feeding livestock because the land does not have enough available forage should generally be restricted to emergencies, such as periods of bad weather, as it can lead to soil enrichment and localised overgrazing of heather.

 Burning and cutting can be used to break up uniform stands of heather to provide mosaics of vegetation of different heights which is important for birds while also helping livestock move around.
 It also allows younger, more nutritional heather to regenerate to provide food for grouse and sheep.

 In some areas moorland grasslands such as purple moorgrass swards are burnt to provide fresh young grass growth for livestock.
-This is generally not encouraged as over the long-term it can lead to greater dominance by competitive grasses.
+This is generally not encouraged as over the long-term it can lead to dominance by competitive, fire resilient grasses.